Skip to main content

 • Invoice is uploaded to Adfin and will have the status “scheduled”

-• Working day 7: funds are paid out to your bank account
+• Working day 4 (18:00 UK time): funds are paid out to your bank account

 If a payment fails, we will notify you and your customer and try the payment again.
 The process will start again from the working day 0 step above.
 We will automatically retry a failed payment twice on direct debit and then send a card payment link instead.